Crown-Commercial-Service/ccs-migration-alpha-tools/modules/gpaas-s3-migrator/README.md

 The act of actually copying an object from the GPaaS-bound bucket to the native bucket is performed by the [migrate_batch_of_objects Lambda](lambdas/migrate_batch_of_objects/lambda_function.py).

 By default S3 objects are copied via memory for speed, however if they exceed the size value within the `OBJECT_SIZE_MEMORY_COPY_THRESHOLD` constant then they are copied via a tmpfile (which is obviously slower than a memory copy).

-If the object to be copied is larger than the `OBJECT_SIZE_ABSOLUTE_THRESHOLD` constant then the copy will be terminated with an error (`ObjectTooLargeError`) and the object will remain in the state "waiting" and will be listed at the end of the "run_migrator" script as "not migrated".
+## Uninstalling the Migrator and all its resources

+Once the application is migrated from GPaaS it is unlikely that you will require the migrator any longer.

+If you followed [the installation instructions](#using-the-migrator-in-your-project) then the removal of the migrator is simple:

+1. Delete the `s3_migration.tf` file you added to your top-level environment folder
+2. If you are not using Lambdas anywhere else in the app, also remove the `lambda_bucket.tf` file from the same folder
+2. Re-apply the Terraform

+This will remove every resource and configuration element of the migrator.

+> However *BE AWARE* that if you added any users to the IAM group `run-MIGRATOR_NAME-migrator` then you will need to remove their membership of this group before you run `terraform apply`

+If, upon running `terraform apply` you receive the error message `Error: deleting IAM Group (run-documents-migrator): DeleteConflict: Cannot delete entity, must remove users from group first` then it means you still have user(s) in that IAM group.
+Remove their membership, then re-apply the Terraform once more.

 ## Deleting the GPaaS S3 Service Key

-It's good practice to delete the Service Key once the migration is complete:
+It's good practice to delete the Service Key once you have finished with the migrator:

 ```bash
 $ cf delete-service-key my-app-s3-service s3_key_name